Search

 Douglas A3D/A-3 Skywarrior

-Posted on March 12, 2012 Nuclear Strike, Tanker, Reconnaissance, and Electronic Warfare Aircraft Figure 1: Our Skywarrior (S/N 144867) in its Original Form Key Points Called the A3D Skywarrior from […]
+Posted on March 12, 2012 Nuclear Strike, Tanker, Reconnaissance, and Electronic Warfare Aircraft Figure 1: Our Skywarrior (S/N 144867) in its Original Form Key Points Called the A3D Skywarrior from 1956 to 1962.
+Redesignated the A-3 Skywarrior in 1962.
+First intended use: nuclear attack bomber.
+Later used as tactical strike bomber, electronic warfare, reconnaissance, and […]

 Our CH-53D Sea Stallion